Before you go, make sure you study up on the available tours and discover which tour which suits your travel preferences best.

 Pride of Maui

-Pride of Maui provides visitors with a one-of-a-kind whale watching experience.
+Combine your whale watching and snorkeling on Maui for one epic day!
+Pride of Maui provides visitors with a one-of-a-kind whale-watching experience.
 On top of a two-hour cruise, you’ll spend time snorkeling in one of Maui’s magnificent coral reefs.
-Just remember to wear reef safe sunscreen while you snorkel!
+Just remember to wear reef-safe sunscreen while you snorkel!

 The Maui Whale Watching Snorkel Tour steers a glass bottom boat along Maui’s coastline in search of humpback whales.
 The vessel also includes two restrooms, a water slide, submerged boarding ladders, a bar, open deck space, and onboard showers.